Date of Degree

 Copyright 2010 Li Guo

 Guo, Li.
-"Tales of self empowerment: reconnoitering women's Tanci in late imperial and early twentieth-century China." dissertation, University of Iowa, 2010.
+"Tales of self empowerment: reconnoitering women's Tanci in late imperial and early twentieth-century China."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.